arctir/proctor/README.md

 ### As a CLI

-At this time, there is no official package manager support for proctor.
-However, you can easily install the binary with the go tool or download it from [GitHub releases](https://github.com/arctir/proctor/releases).
+At this time, there is no official package manager support for proctor and you need to compile from source (using `go install`).
 To install proctor with the go tool, run:

 ```
-go install github.com/arctir/proctor
+go install github.com/arctir/proctor/proctor@latest
 ```

 This will place the proctor binary, for your target architecture, in `$GOBIN`.